fjarri/poetic_edda/README.rst

 * Voluspo, 42: fixed typo in comment (comma -> colon);
 * Voluspo, 4: fixed typo (diacritics);
 * Added color-coding for draft mode

+* Check Skirnismol, 34: conjectures in translation and original do not coincide;
+  also think about replacing all [] with () in originals
 * Add Lokasenna chapter

 ~~~~~~~~~~~~~~~~~~~~~~~~